DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 * whether Escher has been seen in the village, and
 * whether Doru’s betrothed, Gertruda, survived the siege.

-If told that Gertruda has left the village for Castle Ravenloft—likely in a misguided effort to save Doru himself—Doru becomes visibly distraught with guilt and regret, despairing at the thought that she might already be dead.
-Though he doesn’t ask them to travel to Castle Ravenloft, he asks the players to look out for her—and bring her home should they find her.
+If told that Gertruda has left the village alone for Vallaki—likely in a misguided effort to save Doru himself—Doru becomes visibly distraught, but hopes aloud that she made the journey safely.
+He asks the players to look out for her and help bring her home should they find her.
 Doru feels that he has earned his fate, but believes that Gertruda, a good and compassionate woman, deserves far better.
 ### Doru's Trial
 If the players agree to fulfill Doru’s request by exposing him to fresh blood, he asks them to remain silent while he resists—and to strike him down if he succumbs.
 When the trial begins, read the following: